 Vienna is covered in cycle paths, some of them even useful.
 Like most cities I would venture, one can be happily cycling along separated from the twin menaces of driver and pedestrian when suddenly the path will perplexingly disappear.
 This is bad enough for someone of my constitution but my other pet cycling hate is when the path starts to cruelly lead you away from the direction you want or need.
 In such cases extracting oneself is almost impossible because by then you have become irreversibly attached to the positioning of the path in spite all the cognitive data telling you that something is not quite right.

 My second favourite cycle path is from Auhof in the west, to Hietzing and the Kennedybrücke (named after Jackie) in the 13th district.
 It runs adjacent to the dribble that is the river Wien, down below the main road in and out of the west of the city.
 It is purpose-built, express cycle way carrying you along at an incredible speed, shooting past the queues of traffic above.
-It is also a favourite for dog walkers but they should know better and it is not my fault if their four-legged, piss-poor excuses for pets get caught under my knobbly, merciless tyres.
+It is also a favourite for dog walkers but they should know better and it is not my fault if their pets get caught under my knobbly, merciless tyres.

 My darling, of course, is the Ringstrasse downtown, with all the nice buildings, 5 star hotels and weirdos on Segways.
 The Ring cycle path is brilliant for traversing at high speed and scaring the bajesus out of befuddled tourist groups – I approach with deadly silence only to sound my industrial klaxon at the last moment and then fly through them in a flurry of dust, cackling insanely.